A-Z of the Amazon Influencer Program – Unlock Serious Onsite Commissions

 As a reminder, that area is found at https://affiliate-program.amazon.com/.

-Another way to log-in to your storefront is to just open your storefront URL once you've logged into your connected Amazon.com account.
+Another way to log-in to your storefront is to just find and open your Amazon storefront URL once you've logged into your connected Amazon.com account.

 How Do I View My Amazon Influencer Earnings?